City of Fort Collins Election Sign Disposal

 - Election signs made of cardboard or paperboard can be recycled in your curbside recycling bin or at recycling drop-off locations after removing the metal wicket.

-Metal sign wickets on all types of signs are able to be recycled as scrap metal at local scrap metal dealers or taken to the Timberline Recycling Center Hard-to-Recycle Materials Yard.
-There is a $5 entry fee that applies.
+Metal sign wickets on all types of signs can be recycled as scrap metal at local scrap metal dealers or taken to the Timberline Recycling Center Hard-to-Recycle Materials Yard.
+There is a $5 entry fee.

 Northern Colorado LiveMarket